Sectarian violence among Christians: Crusades

 The Massacre of the Latins occurred in Constantinople, the capital of the Byzantine Empire, in 1182.
 It was a large-scale massacre of the "Latin" (Roman Catholic) merchants and their families, who at that time dominated the city's maritime trade and financial sector.
 Although precise numbers are unavailable, the bulk of the Latin community, estimated at over 60,000 at the time, was wiped out or forced to flee.
 The Genoese and Pisan communities were especially decimated, and some 4,000 survivors were sold to the Turks as slaves.

 The Siege of Constantinople (also called the Fourth Crusade) occurred in 1204; it destroyed parts of the capital of the Byzantine Empire as it was captured by Western European and Venetian Crusaders.
 After the fall, the Crusaders inflicted a savage sacking on the city for three days, during which many ancient and medieval Roman and Greek works were either stolen or destroyed.
 Despite their oaths and the threat of excommunication, the Crusaders systematically desecrated the city's holy sanctuaries by either destroying or stealing whatever they could lay their hands on; nothing was spared.

+Genocide of Serbs in the Independent State of Croatia

+In 1941, the genocide against Eastern Orthodox Serbs began and concentration camps like Jasenovac were constructed by the Ustaše.
+Serbs were murdered and forcibly converted to Catholicism, in order to create a purely Croatian state.
+Ustaše propaganda legitimized the violence and forced conversions as being partially based on the historic Catholic–Orthodox struggle for domination in Europe and Catholic intolerance towards the "schismatics."

+Many Catholic priests in Croatia approved of and supported the Ustaše's large scale attacks on the Serbian Orthodox Church, and the Catholic hierarchy did not issue any condemnation of the crimes, either publicly or privately.The Croatian Catholic Church and the Vatican viewed the Ustaše's policies against the Serbs as being advantageous to Roman Catholicism.